freerange/pair-programming-presentation/presentation.md

 * Fixed pair rotation times e.g. every day/half-day
 * No need for same pair to work on same story from beginning to end

+^
+- Here are some ideas to avoid this problem
+- [Read the bullet points]

 ---

-## No other developer available to pair e.g. stuck in meetings
+## No other developer available to pair

 * Core pairing hours
 * Doing more pairing ought to reduce the need for as many meetings
 * Shorter more efficient meetings / make attendance voluntary
 * Spike on something / refactor something

+^
+- Here are some ideas to avoid this problem
+- [Read the bullet points]

 ---